docker/labs/dockercon-us-2017/windows-modernize-aspnet-ops/README.md

 To update your service to version 1.1, run:

 ```
-docker service update --with-registry-auth --image <DockerId>/modernize-aspnet-ops:1.1 sample
+docker service update --with-registry-auth --image $dockerId/modernize-aspnet-ops:1.1 sample
 ```

 That tells Docker to update the `sample` service to version `1.1` of the image.
-There's no load balancer in front of your lab VMs so you won't see the full zero-downtime deployment.
+With a multi-node swarm you would configure a load balancer in front the nodes and you would get zero-downtime deployment.

-Browse to VM 2 on your laptop and refresh the site while the update happens.
-You may see an error page if you refresh while the v1.0 container is being replaced, but that's the period when the load balancer wouldn't send traffic to the node, it would send it to node 1 or 3 which are still running.

 Automated updates are a huge benefit of the Docker platform.
 Updating a distributed application in a safe, automated way takes all the risk out of deployments, and makes frequent releases possible.
 If you don't like the new color scheme in v1.1 you can easily roll back to v1.0: